-For the full year, our portfolio's outperformance was helped by sector stock selection and region allocation decisions, but region stock selection was a slight drag on performance.
-Our relative performance was strongest within the Consumer Staples and Industrials sectors, while it was weakest within Consumer Discretionary, Financials, and Utilities.
+For the full year, our portfolio's in-line performance was helped by sector and region allocation decisions, but stock selection was a slight drag on performance.
+Our relative performance was strongest within the Consumer Staples and Industrials sectors, while it was weakest within IT, Consumer Discretionary, and Utilities.

 Many of our worst-performing stocks in 2023 were those connected to China or Hong Kong, the weakest markets in the index.
-Within China, our biggest setbacks included Haier (hurting Consumer Discretionary sector performance) and natural gas utility ENN Energy (our one Utilities sector holding), which predicted a 5% profit decline in 2023 earnings due to a drop in gas usage by industrial customers.
+Within China, our biggest setbacks included LONGi (hurting IT sector performance) and natural gas utility ENN Energy (our one Utilities sector holding), which predicted a 5% profit decline in 2023 earnings due to a drop in gas usage by industrial customers.
 Hong Kong-based insurer AIA Group suffered alongside the Hong Kong market, despite rebounding new business activity.
 Japanese cosmetics company Shiseido also struggled with falling Chinese demand amid a resurgence of anti-Japanese consumer sentiment following the release of treated radioactive wastewater from the Fukushima Daiichi nuclear power plant.